-The Justice, Crime Prevention and Security (JCPS) Cluster departments have introduced the case backlog reduction intervention, which reducing the number of backlog cases in the regional and district courts, providing additional capacity to the backlog priority sites.
+The Justice, Crime Prevention and Security (JCPS) Cluster departments have introduced the case backlog reductes intervention, which reducing the number of backlog cases in the regional and district courts, providing additional capacity to the backlog priority sites.
 The backlog intervention ensures that the inflow of the number of new cases is balanced by the number of matters concluded.
 The project deliverables have been integrated into the outputs of the JCPS Cluster Delivery Agreement.

 The Department of Justice and Constitutional Development has provided resources in the form of infrastructure, court personnel, the judiciary, magistrates and budget in support of the prosecution and judiciary to remove these cases from the backlog roll.

 For the 2021/22 financial year, the DoJ&CD was allocated R21.9 billion.
 Total expenditure is expected to increase at an average annual rate of 1.9%, from R21.9 billion in 2021/22 to R23.2 billion in 2024/25, with spending on compensation of employees accounting for 56.8% (R12.7 billion) of this, increasing at an average annual rate of 1.4%.